 As well as looking at how easy it is to reach the care home, the personal mobility circumstances of an individual must also be taken into account.
 An area may have multiple care homes for you to choose, however it is worth considering which one offers better accessibility facilities such as support rails, lifts, ramps, rooms with enough space for easy movement and care assistants that are happy to aid with elderly people's mobility.

 Dependent on your personal circumstances, the local authorities might be in a position to offer funding from the government which will reduce the overall care home fees.
-If this is something you feel that you may be eligible for, our recommendation would be to contact your local council and see the circumstances for each individual home.
+If this is something you feel that you may be eligible for, our recommendation would be to contact a social worker or your local council and see the circumstances for each individual home.

 We pride ourselves on offering more than just a home, but also opportunities for residents to interact with others, explore the local community, and feel engaged and stimulated each day.
 We have a whole range of facilities at our luxury care home, including a rooftop salon, library, gardens and terrace and much more.

 One of the amenities in our en-suite bedrooms includes a nurse call system, which means you can be at ease knowing we are always on hand to assist our residents no matter what time it is.
 We work in close collaboration with residents and their loved ones on a regular basis to ensure we create a care plan that is best tailored to them, no matter their circumstances so they receive the best quality of life.

 The services, environment, and lifestyle provided at Hazelwood Care Home have been thoughtfully created to ensure our residents’ wellbeing, fostering comfort, contentment, and a strong sense of belonging.

 We passionately believe in empowering our residents to live life their way, and we go to great lengths to assist them in achieving this.